Skip to main content

 Airport to city centre transfer costs

-Airport transfers are a significant cost for customers, these additional costs are not always considered at the point of purchase (see Table 2).
+Airport transfers are a significant cost for customers (and not included in our cost analysis in the section above); these additional costs are not always considered at the point of purchase.
 In contrast, rail delivers people into the heart of towns and cities across Britain, avoiding the added time and expense of airport transfers.

 London Gatwick